Fall is a busy time of year for many migratory birds as they travel thousands of miles south to their breeding grounds.

 Over the past decade, volunteers have noted more than 4,700 dead and injured native, migratory birds from a sampling of buildings in downtown St. Paul and Minneapolis.

 In 2007, Audubon Minnesota launched Lights Out to encourage buildings to reduce their lighting use.
 There are currently 63 buildings participating in Lights Out in Minnesota.

-Through Lights Out, Audubon Minnesota supporters are helping migratory birds avoid potentially-deadly obstacles and reach nesting grounds.
-By supporting Audubon Minnesota, you are helping lower greenhouse gas emissions, increase the number of participating buildings, and ultimately, helping more birds make it safely to their destination.
+Through Lights Out, you can help migratory birds avoid potentially-deadly obstacles and reach nesting grounds.
+By supporting Audubon Minnesota, we can lower greenhouse gas emissions, increase the number of participating buildings, and ultimately, help more birds make it safely to their destination.

 Homeowners are encouraged to participate in Lights Out to help make their homes more bird-friendly, too.